 Greece offers an appealing destination for sailing enthusiasts, featuring numerous islands within convenient sailing distance.
 The country boasts diverse landscapes, including pristine sandy shores and historical remnants distributed across its expanse.
 Visitors considering a brief sailing expedition are likely to find the experience satisfying.
 The option to explore Athens, the capital of Greece, or revel in the lively atmosphere of Mykonos is available.
 The availability of catamaran rentals facilitates these opportunities, making it advisable not to overlook the potential for a memorable journey.

-The costs of catamaran charter in Greece vary greatly depending on a number of factors, including the size of the catamaran, the amenities on board, the season, and the location.
-In general though, catamaran rental in Greece costs anywhere from €2000 per week.
+The costs of a catamaran charter in Greece vary greatly depending on several factors, including the size of the catamaran, the amenities on board, the season, and the location.
+In general, though, catamaran rental in Greece costs anywhere from €2000 per week.

-No, in Greece it is possible to rent a catamaran either with or without a skipper.
-However, when renting without a skipper, you need to consider the laws regarding boating licences.
-In Greece, the legislation regarding boating licences is fairly lax, but in order to rent a boat without a licence, the engine power needs to be 30 horsepower or less.
+No, in Greece, renting a catamaran with or without a skipper is possible.
+However, when renting without a skipper, you must consider the boating licence laws.
+In Greece, the legislation regarding boating licences is pretty lax, but to rent a boat without permission, the engine power needs to be 30 horsepower or less.

-There are many reasons for and against renting a catamaran with a skipper but ultimately it comes down to your sailing experience, as well as the sort of holiday you want.
+There are many reasons for and against renting a catamaran with a skipper, but ultimately it comes down to your sailing experience and the sort of holiday you want.
 Renting with a skipper allows you to have the perfect relaxing holiday, whereas renting without a skipper allows complete privacy and freedom to go wherever you want during your nautical vacation.

-Given that there are so many islands surrounding this spectacular country, it’s no wonder that you have such a wide range of ports and harbours to choose from.
+Given the many islands surrounding this spectacular country, it’s no wonder you have such a wide range of ports and harbours to choose from.
 Some of the best include: